 Are you starting a new research paper or project and looking for a way to manage your references?
-Then join us for this useful and informative workshop about RefWorks!
-RefWorks is a web-based citation manager and it’s free to all University of Iowa students, faculty and staff.
+Then join us for this useful and informative workshop about RefWorks and EndNote!
+RefWorks and EndNote are two citation management programs available for free to all University of Iowa students, faculty and staff.

 In this workshop, you will learn:

-- How to sign up for a free RefWorks account;
+- How to sign up for a free RefWorks or EndNote account;

-- How to export references to RefWorks from popular research databases;
+- How to export references to RefWorks or EndNote from popular research databases;

 - How to use RefWorks to organize and share your references;